How Do I Build an AWS SSM Parameter?

-- SSM Parameter Resource: We define an SSM parameter to store a piece of configuration data, such as a database connection string or an API key.
+- Define SSM Parameter Resource: Create an SSM parameter to store configuration data.
+This could be any sensitive information like a database connection string or an API key.

-Below is a complete example of how to create an AWS SSM Parameter:
+Below is a complete example of how to create an AWS SSM Parameter using Pulumi:

 import * as pulumi from "@pulumi/pulumi";